Top tips for a busy dance floor at your wedding

 Get on that dance floor yourselves

-Probably our top tip to get everyone dancing.
+Probably my top tip to get everyone dancing.
 If you are dancing then your guests will follow suit!
 If you are sitting down in the bar all night, guess what your guests will also be doing?…

 This doesn’t mean you need to be dancing all night long.
 But leading by example really does help everyone relax and join in the fun!